Contact

 Community Partnerships

-Past and present partners include: Anchor House, Artshack, the efa Robert Blackburn Printmaking Center, Loop of the Loom, the Noguchi Museum, Socrates Sculpture Park, and VOCAL
+Past and present partners include: Anchor House, Artshack, EFA Robert Blackburn Printmaking Center, Loop of the Loom, The Noguchi Museum, Odyssey House, Socrates Sculpture Park, and VOCAL

 Want to Register for a Workshop?

-For more information or to let us know what dates you can come, email us here:
+For more information and to sign up, email us here:

 Want to Collaborate?

-If you are a community organization looking to bring art programming to your neighborhood, have workshop ideas, or just want to know more about our programming, let us know:
+If you are a community organization looking to bring art programming to your neighborhood, have workshop ideas, or just want to know more, let us know: